mrbrown89/mrbrown89.github.io/_posts/2025-06-16-Put-the-kettle-on-lets-have-a-brew.md

 ---
 title: "Put the Kettle on.
-Lets Have a Brew"
+Let's Have a Brew"
 date: 2025-06-17
 categories: [apple]
 tags: [jamf, brew, mac]